 Lancaster Road has 2 rows of brightly colored houses facing each other.
 On one side of the street, the houses were a bright and vibrant mixture of purple, blue, green and yellow.
 The other side had a deeper color palette with bright pops of lime green and ballet pink.
 Definitely a Notting Hill staple.

 Just a short hop, skip and a jump from Lancaster Street you’ll find St. Luke’s Mews.
 You might recognize this mew from the cue card scene in Love Actually.

 Address: 27 St Lukes Mews, London W11 1DF

 Address: 17 St Lukes Mews, London W11

-Check out the map above to pin-point the exact location of any of these Notting Hill houses.
-If you have any other suggestions, please leave them in the comments!
+Check out the Google map above to pin-point the exact location of all of the Notting Hill houses from this post and if you have any other additions, please leave them in the comments!